silvester/ReverseOAuth2/README.md

 ReverseOAuth2
 ===========

-Another OAuth2 provider for ZF2.
-It provides providers for github, google and facebook others soon to come.
+Another OAuth2 client for ZF2.
+It provides clients for github, google and facebook others soon to come.

 Demo
 ----